Albert Kuntz: Communist Party

 In 1919 he co-founded a local group of the KPD in Wurzen, and became a city councillor there in 1921.

 In 1923 he became a full-time KPD functionary in Leipzig, as the organizational manager for west Saxony.
 In 1924 he was sentenced to eight months' imprisonment for violating the peace, which was later suspended.
 After working in Chemnitz in 1925–26, he went in 1926 as a functionary to the KPD district leadership in Hesse-Frankfurt.
 In October 1928 he took over the leadership of the Hessen-Frankfurt district as political director.

 In 1929 he moved to Berlin and became a candidate for the Central Committee of the KPD, which sent him to the International Lenin School in Moscow.
 After a nine-month stay there, in 1930 he became organizational secretary of the Berlin-Brandenburg district leadership of the KPD.
 In April 1932 he was elected to the Prussian state parliament.
 By 1933, Kuntz had risen to the position of Communist deputy in the Prussian Landtag, the representative assembly of the Kingdom of Prussia in Berlin.
 From June 1932 until his arrest in 1933, he worked as the political secretary of the Hesse-Frankfurt party district.

 Imprisonment and death

-Kuntz was arrested on March 12, 1933, by the Gestapo, who attempted to prosecute him for the deaths of German officers.
+Kuntz was arrested on 12 March 1933 by the Gestapo, who attempted to prosecute him for the deaths of German officers.
 At the time of his arrest, Kuntz was living at Afrikanische Straße 140 in Berlin-Wedding, according to a stolperstein installed there.
 He was sentenced to three years in prison.
 From 1933 to 1935 he was held in the Kassel prison.

 From 1935 to 1937, he was held in the Lichtenburg concentration camp.
 At each of the concentration camps where he was held, he was used by the camp administration to organize construction activities.
 At Lichtenberg, he worked on the construction of heating and bathing systems.
 From 1937 to 1943, he was a prisoner of the Buchenwald concentration camp.
 There, he became the responsible person for irrigation and drainage.
 At both camps, he organized secret meetings of the Communist party, together with Theodor Neubauer and Walter Stoecker.

 In 1943 he was moved from Buchenwald to the nearby Mittelbau-Dora concentration camp, where he would stay until his death in 1945.
 As a prisoner he was a bauleiter, or construction supervisor, under the direction of the camp Nazi commandant SS-Sturmbannführer Otto Förschner.
 A political prisoner, he wore the red triangle badge to signify this status.
 While at Dora-Mittelbau, he organized a group to sabotage the V-2 rockets that were being produced in underground galleries at the camp.

 In December 1944 the Mittelbau-Dora guards began a round up of suspected saboteurs.
-Kuntz was interrogated and tortured; he died the night of January 22–23, 1945, in his cell there; the cause of death was not announced.
+Kuntz was interrogated and tortured; he died on the night of 22–23 January 1945 in his cell there.
+According to Buchenwald Memorial, he was "found hanged in his cell" but "the exact circumstances of his death were never clarified".